AARodgers/git_practice_more/notes.md

     - when done, ready to push to remote:
     - git remote -v  if nothing there u didn't already make one
     - go to github new repo
-    - copy line/url: git remote add origin  url...
+    - copy line/url: git remote add origin  url...( only have to do once)
     - paste in terminal
     -git push origin master

+To make changes to repo:
+- git init
+- git status
+- git add <file_name>
+- git commit -m "New Message"
+- git push origin master